Instant Pot Ribs – fall off the bone!

 About these Instant Pot Ribs

 The magic of this recipe is that you don’t have to slow cook the ribs for hours and hours to get that fall-off-the-bone texture everyone wants in ribs.
 Thanks to the pressure cooker, you can achieve that in about an hour, and it’s completely hands-off once you get the ribs into the Instant Pot.
+This cooking technique is also perfect for short ribs, which also usually take hours in the oven.

 The first time I made these, I honestly expected them to be alright, but not outrageously good.
 Now, I won’t pretend that they hold a candle to slow-smoked ribs.
 Nothing is better than that!
 But compared to slow cooker ribs, or oven baked ribs, I’d choose these any day of the week.
 They fall off the bone, and have really great flavor, especially if you grab that liquid smoke and add it to the mix.